Sushi Chef

 When I see the fish wrapped in saran wrap behind the sushi bar, how long has it typically been there and how long will it keep before you have to chuck it?
 Do they just leave it like that overnight?

-Asked by pierce over 9 years ago
+Asked by pierce about 10 years ago

 It's actually a good thing they do that, even though I strongly dislike the practice.
 Imagine if you had meat exposed in your refrigerator; meat on a plate completely uncovered.
 Then imagine you open and close the refrigerator door over a hundred times in a night.
 The meat's exterior will quickly dry out and that is what can happen with the seafood inside the showcases.
 Restaurants wrap the fish in plastic to limit air exposure.
 For the fish to look good while wrapped, the chef needs to wrap the fish precise and tight so that it has a clean appearance.